Data-driven assessment of arch vortices in simplified urban flows: Introduction

-Following the introduction to urban flows, the present work provides a general overview of the performed numerical simulations in \S~\ref{sec: Numerical simulations}.
-A summary of the mathematical concepts behind the modal-decomposition techniques used to characterize the flow structures over the numerical simulation data is addressed during \S~\ref{sec: Methodology}.
-The mechanisms driving the flow dynamics within urban environments, which are the result of the application of different data-driven tools, are further investigated in \S~\ref{sec: Results}.
-Finally, a summary of the main conclusions of the project is provided in \S~\ref{sec: Conclusions}, and the justification of the selected modes is performed in Appendix \ref{Appendix: Calibration} through the calibration process of the methods.

-A review of the formation and destruction mechanisms of arch vortices in urban flows has already been addressed in a companion paper~\cite{PRL}.
+Following the introduction to urban flows, the present work provides a general overview of the performed numerical simulations in \S\,\ref{sec: Numerical simulations}.
+A summary of the mathematical concepts behind the modal-decomposition techniques used to characterize the flow structures over the numerical simulation data is addressed during \S\,\ref{sec: Methodology}.
+The main vortices and structures found in the mean flow are presented in \S\,\ref{sec: flow structures}.
+The mechanisms driving the flow dynamics within urban environments, which results from of the application of different data-driven tools, are investigated in \S\,\ref{sec: Results}.
+These structures are further examined in \S\,\ref{sec: POD} using the results obtained from the application of POD.
+Finally, a summary of the main conclusions of the project is provided in \S\,\ref{sec: Conclusions}, and the justification of the selected modes is performed in \ref{Appendix: Calibration} through the calibration process of the methods.
+A review of the formation and destruction mechanisms of arch vortices in urban flows has already been addressed in a companion paper~\cite{laz22}.
 Here, a detailed analysis of the modal-decomposition techniques, which shed light on the mechanisms driving the flow dynamics, will be addressed with an overview of the high-order numerical simulations carried out to perform the present analysis.